Gaurick/Ad-Emag/README.txt

 Form into a cohesive and less rambly mass of writing.
 Make the rules less like Rifts and more simplified (maybe even my own.)
 Stop using commas and parenthesis in notes ().

+Simplify the system to be only d10 based (no percentiles).
+Reduce the number of skills, derrived attributes, and maybe attributes.
+Remove birth cities and drop descriptions somewhere narratively.
+Set base skills to start/come up with system to get starting skills (now d10 based, not percentile).
+Streamline gear to be less inclusive.
+Get mutations formatted (.csv maybe?  some kind of ascii-art chart?).
+Make Myth-Maker section not stupid (or just replace with a tutorial adventure?)
+Get vehicles not stupid/remove completely and deal with later.
+Standardize mutations, armor, weapons, and personal damage to give a nice happy range of possibility.
+Fill with entertaining and not misspelled words.